dpoettler/ESPonWheels/README.md

 1. **Software Setup**:
    - Download the LittleFS-Uploader from [GitHub](https://github.com/earlephilhower/arduino-littlefs-upload/releases/tag/1.0.0)
-   - Put the downloaded File in a newly created folder calles "plugins" inside your ".arduinoIDE" folder. (usually under C:\Users\username\)
+   - Put the downloaded File in a newly created folder called "plugins" inside your ".arduinoIDE" folder. (usually under C:\Users\username\)
    - Clone this repository to your local machine.
-   - Open the project in Arduino IDE 2.
+   - Open the project in Arduino IDE 2 or higher.
    - Press Ctrl + Shift + P and select "Upload LittleFS to ..."
    - Configure the project with Wi-Fi network credentials of your liking. (by default: SSID - ESPonWheels; Key - ESPonWheels; IP - 192.168.0.1)
    - Upload the code to the ESP8266 microcontroller.